likeproblem/RestockRecolour/README.md

 # Known Issues:
 * Shielded docking port: meshes were named the same, so the door looks ugly, sorry
 * Some stuff doesn't like switching meshes properly, for now only engine plate's connect points, so after you switch it you have to switch to Squad and Bob Ross Paints again
+* Engine plate does't work with boattail for some reason, though it looks fine in VAB, it resets when you launch :/

 # Contribution!